+SECTION I: BACKGROUND INFORMATION

+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): December 1, 2021

+B. DISTRICT OFFICE, FILE NAME, AND NUMBER:

+St. Paul, MN District Office, 6591 County Highway M Proporty, MVP-2021-02163-DDP

-SEC CTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): August 26, 2014 B. ST PAUL, MN DISTRICT OFFICE, FILE NAME, AND NUMBER: MVP-2014-02468-SJW C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Wisconsin County/parish/borough: Columbia City: Town of Caledonia Center coordinates of site (lat/long in degree decimal format): Lat.
-43.38867° N, Long89.59169° E. Universal Transverse Mercator: Zone 16 Name of nearest waterbody: Lake Wisconsin Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Lake Wisconsin Name of watershed or Hydrologic Unit Code (HUC): 7070005 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form. different 3D form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: August 26, 2014 Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
-The ere Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review a.
-[Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: Lake Wisconsin is an impoundment of the Wisconsin River.
-The Wisconsin River is a • Traditional Navigable Water (TNW) regulated under Section 10 of the Rivers and Harbors Act. В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] 1.
-Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area:
+C. PROJECT LOCATION AND BACKGROUND INFORMATION:

+State:WICounty/parish/borough: DaneCity: City of VeronaCenter coordinates of site (lat/long in degree decimal format):Lat.
+42.96797° N, Long. -89.50200° E. Universal Transverse Mercator: 16

+Name of nearest waterbody: Unnamed Tributary to the Badger Mill Creek (WBIC 5036738)

+Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: n/a

+Name of watershed or Hydrologic Unit Code (HUC): 07090004 Upper Mississippi Region

+Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.

+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.

+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

+- Office (Desk) Determination.
+Date: November 2, 2021 - Field Determination.
+Date(s):

+SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

+There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+[Required]

+Waters subject to the ebb and flow of the tide.

+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain:

+B. CWA SECTION 404 DETERMINATION OF JURISDICTION.

+There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required]

+1. Waters of the U.S.

+- a.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: N/A linear feet: N/A width (ft) and/or N/A acres. - Wetlands: N/A acres. - c.
+Limits (boundaries) of jurisdiction based on: Not Applicable.
+Elevation of established OHWM (if known):N/A. - 2.
+Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The aquatic resources were delineated by Stantec Consulting Services Inc. on February 14, 2021.
+The review area is approximately 110.5 acres in size and contains one intrastate wetland.
+Wetland 1 (W1), which is 0.17 acre, is located in the Northeast corner of the review area.
+The surrounding land use is primarily agricultural and urban.
+Based on a review of the National Hydrography Dataset (NHD) the nearest waterway is an unnamed tributary (WBIC
-Wetlands: acres.

-c.
-Limits (boundaries) of jurisdiction based on: Pick List

-Non-wetland waters: 30 linear feet:

-Elevation of established OHWM (if known):

-acres.

-width (ft) and/or

 1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.

-2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).
+$^{^{2}}$ For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).